-During the 1980s Tandy Australia released many consumer electronics products to the Australian marked rebadged as 'TANDY' and the consumer market was none the wiser.
+During the 1980s Tandy Australia released many consumer electronics products to the Australian market rebadged as 'TANDY' and the consumer market was none the wiser.
 Some examples are the Omnibot robot series and the Armatron robotic arm both rebranded on the packaging and the units as TANDY.

-It's unclear whether the Tandy TV Scoreboard is another of these items but it bears a striking resemblance to the 'Hanimex 666' in design and function. **see last image below for comparison.
+It's unclear whether the Tandy TV Scoreboard is another of these items however it bears a striking resemblance to the Hanimex 666S and 666T in design and function; see last image below for comparison.

-The Tandy TV Scoreboard is a very portable PONG clone which is able to be powered from either an external 9Volt DC power supply or internally by six AA/UM3 batteries.
-For storage the unit is a combined piece but during play the player two paddle can be detached while remaining linked to the main component via a cable.
+The Tandy TV Scoreboard is a very portable PONG clone that can be powered from either an external 9 Volt DC power supply or internally from six AA/UM3 batteries.
+For storage the unit is a combined piece while during use the player two paddle can be detached and ramains linked to the main component via a cable.

 As with most PONG clones the Tandy TV Scoreboard offers a number of PONG-like games and the ability to adjust the ball speed, bat size, angle (slice) and the option of automatic or manual serving.

-Note: Hanimiex 666 exampled from playerschoicegames.com
+CREDIT: Hanimiex 666 exampled from playerschoicegames.com